Rene Kizilcec Photo

 Rene F. Kizilcec, Ph.D.

-Assistant Professor, Department of Information Science, Cornell
+Associate Professor, Department of Information Science, Cornell

 Director, Future of Learning Lab